Adopted by the Board of the Foundation for Baltic and East European Studies on 2018-06-11, updated 2018-10-22.

 4. Disclosure of personal data

 Within the framework of the Foundation’s activities, to achieve the above-mentioned purposes of processing and in line with current legislation, the Foundation may share personal data with other parties that it cooperates with.
-An example is when applications for project funding are forwarded to experts, appointed by the Foundation’s research delegation, for assessment.
+An example is when applications for project funding are forwarded to experts, appointed by the Foundation’s research committee, for assessment.

 Not all administrative systems and support tools used by the Foundation in its internal operations are installed locally at the Foundation and handled by its staff.
 In some cases, such as that of the Foundation’s application system, the administrative support tools and systems used require storage or other management of personal data by the tool or system supplier.